sofa13/csi4107_a2/Report.md

 Our program does the following to extract features from the tweets:

 1. Builds a set of [stopwords](http://www.site.uottawa.ca/~diana/csi5180/StopWords), positive words and negative words.
-The [General Inquirer](http://www.site.uottawa.ca/~diana/csi4107/A2_2016.htm) resource was used to obtain a list of positive and negative words.
+The [General Inquirer](http://www.site.uottawa.ca/~diana/csi4107/A2_2016.htm) and [SentiWordNet](http://sentiwordnet.isti.cnr.it/) external resource were used to obtain a list of positive and negative words.

 2. Builds the vocabulary of the [data](http://www.site.uottawa.ca/~diana/csi4107/semeval_twitter_data.txt) and removes stopwords and punctuation.
 While building the vocabulary we also keep track of the word occurrences, and extract the following features: exclamation marks, question marks, and emoticons.